The Uncertainty Principle Has a Sharpe Ratio: Quantum Portfolio Optimization in C++

 | QAMO Informed | -$156,000 | $25,090 | -$181,090 | n/m |

-Net return multiples are computed on a $1M initial portfolio.
-Transaction costs use the configured model: 0.1% commission, 5bps slippage, 0.2% linear market impact coefficient.
-These figures do not account for market impact scaling at larger AUM — at $100M, the 0.2% market impact coefficient would generate costs that likely compress or eliminate the alpha for high-turnover quantum solvers.
-A second limitation: the linear market impact model materially underestimates execution cost at the turnover levels observed for QAMO and QAMOO (755–815% annually).
-At 68% monthly turnover concentrated into 2–3 assets, real-world market impact is nonlinear and the net return figures for those solvers are optimistic.
-This model is appropriate for Markowitz at 282% annual turnover; it is not appropriate for QAMO at 815%.
+A second limitation is that the linear market impact model materially underestimates execution cost at the turnover levels observed for QAMO and QAMOO (755% to 815% annually).
+At 68% monthly turnover concentrated into 2 to 3 assets, real-world market impact becomes nonlinear, making the reported net returns for those solvers optimistic.
+This model is appropriate for Markowitz at 282% annual turnover.
+It is not appropriate for QAMO at 815%.

 IBM operational cost: 28 hardware submissions consumed 1 minute 17 seconds of actual Qiskit Runtime on IBM's open instance (10 minutes free tier).
-Queue wait and provisioning overhead — not billed — totaled approximately 3–4 hours across all submissions.
+Queue wait and provisioning overhead (not billed) totaled approximately 3–4 hours across all submissions.
 The marginal cost of the IBM hardware component of this experiment was effectively zero under the free tier.

 Table 2 — Single-submission Aer (unconstrained, no transaction costs)